 Eva Gardner – Legal Beagle

 Eva came to Alaska from Manhattan on a whim.
 But her six-week visit turned into a year turned into two years turned into three and so on until she finally faced facts, married her skate ski instructor, and told her friends and family she was never coming back.
 Barred in (not from) three states, Eva uses her lawyer superpowers for good.
 If only they were strong enough to help her find a good bagel in Anchortown…

 Jack Klauschie – Storycoach and The Red Light Special Dude

 Jack is a former professional actor/singer/dancer who found his true passion in life once he started teaching middle school Social Studies.
 Well, that and his dogs.
 Well, those things and lattes.
 Lots of lattes.

 The Storyboard would, of course, like to give a huge, grateful thank you to its co-founders, Tara Loyd and James Keck.
 In addition, there are a host of past storyboard members who have given lots and lots over the years.
-Those beautiful folks include the following, in no particular order: Laura Wolff, J.R.
+Those beautiful folks include the following, in no particular order: Sam Weis, Laura Wolff, J.R.
 Zufelt, Sam Bernitz, Becky Windt, Kate Huber, Darcy Dugan, Nathan Havey, Jekka Roder, Jason Brandeis, Beth Peluso, Theresa Taylor, Paul Anderson, Margaret David, Megan Friedel, Danielle Pittner, Paul Flahive, and an honorable mention to Tony Perelli (who designed our logo!).